menu iconknow your dna logosearch icon

 The lens is made up of water and proteins.
 The protein arrangement doesn’t affect the transparency of the lens and permits the light to pass through with ease.2

-Cataracts form when these proteins lump, resulting in the cloudy appearance.2
+Cataracts form when these proteins lump, resulting in a cloudy appearance.2

 The cloud formation becomes denser as the cataract progresses.
 It disperses and blocks the light coming into your lens, which makes everything unclear and blurry through your retina.